 French braids are one of the prettiest ways to style your hair.
 It is a three-strand brand created using the overhand braiding technique, which gives it a smooth and flat appearance.
 This is an effortlessly chic updo and can be made on medium to long hair and most hair textures.
 For natural hair, the braid can help keep your strands tame and reduce styling time.
 If your hair is not long enough to achieve your desired look, you can use hair extensions to add length.

 Some updos are great for casual settings and every day, and then there are those reserved for special occasions.
 The glamorous updo is a look that is designed to make you feel incredible and look like a princess.
 The exact style depends on your preference, hair texture, and length, but an updo should appear neat and polished.
 Limit the hair accessories and keep the hair away from the face for a sophisticated finish.
 This is the perfect look for formal occasions, including your wedding day.

 55. Side Updos for Long Hair

 Long hair is the best for updos because you are spoiled for choice.
 You can style it to the side for an interesting update on the updo.
 This can be incredibly flattering, as it has the same effect as a side parting, helping soften your features.
 It can also add depth to your appearance.
-The side braid often has a relaxed and romantic appearance, making it a slightly less formal choice than some of the classic updos.
+The side braid often has a relaxed and romantic appearance, making it slightly less formal than some classic updos.
 This gives you versatility with how you wear it, including opting for long, loose braids and leaving strands of hair loose to fall around the face and frame it.